-SAFETY HAZARDS

-Major Safety Hazards: No Major Safety Hazards Related to Timber Pest Activity and/or Damage were Identified
+SAFETY HAZARDS No Major Safety Hazards Related to Timber Pest Activity and/or Damage were Identified

 RECOMMENDATIONS

-Termite Management Recommendation: Strongly Recommended
+Termite Management Recommendation: Recommended as a termite management system is not installed

 Frequency of Further Inspections: 12 months

 Other Inspections Recommended: No

 FUTURE INSPECTIONS: AS 3660.2-2000 recommends that inspections be carried out at intervals no greater than annually and that, where timber pest "pressure" is greater, this interval should be shortened.
 Inspections WILL NOT stop timber pest infestation; however, the damage which may be caused will be reduced when the infestation is found at an early stage.